IN THE CLOUDS OR OVER THE MOON?

 ‘Wolken’ means ‘clouds’, so the literal meaning is ‘she is completely in the clouds’.
 As you probably prefer sunshine to clouds, it can be hard to imagine this is a positive situation.
 Unexpectedly however, we are talking about a very fortunate situation: ‘in de wolken zijn’ / ‘being in clouds’ is actually very similar to the English expression ‘being over the moon’!

-Surprise the Dutch: Next time you’re extremely happy, tell them: Ik ben helemaal in de wolken!
+Surprise your Dutch friends: Next time you’re extremely happy, tell them: Ik ben helemaal in de wolken!

 DAT IS WATER NAAR DE ZEE DRAGEN